ZachKetner/ZachKetner/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ZachKetner&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)

 <br />
-💬 Ask me about the project that I created collaborating with another developer.
-[Biking Community]([2])
+💬 Ask me about the project that I created collaborating with another developer. http://18.217.60.166/

 👯 I’m looking to collaborate on any project that I can learn more about languages that I know or ones that I still need to learn.